kptdev/kpt/docs/design-docs/03-pipeline-merge.md

 ## Alternatives Considered

-For identifying the function, we can add the function version to the primary key (in addition to the function name+input config type).
+For identifying the function, we can add the function version to the primary key (in addition to the function name).
 But it is highly likely that changing the function version means updating the function as opposed to adding a new function.

 Why should upstream win in case of conflicts ?
 Is this what the user always expects?